tylerchr/jstn/SPEC.md

 1. The JSON value is of the same type as the JSTN type declaration.
 This is applied recursively, such that a JSON object's properties must match the type of the same property at the same location in the JSTN type.
-A JSTN validator MUST fail validation if it encounters any values in the JSON document that do not match their declared JSTN type.

 2. All non-optional types in the JSTN type declaration are present in the JSON document.
-A JSTN validator MUST fail validation upon detecting that a non-optional property is not present in the JSON document.

 3. All optional types in the JSTN type declarations correspond either to (1) a value in the JSON document with a JSON type matching the JSTN type